Marc Almond: 2000s

 In June 2007, Almond released an album of cover songs, Stardom Road.
 Picked to tell a story of his life and career, the album featured songs as diverse as "I Have Lived" by Charles Aznavour, to "Stardom Road" by Third World War, Frank Sinatra's "Strangers in the Night", and "Kitsch" by Paul Ryan.
 The album featured his first new song since the motorbike accident, "Redeem me (Beauty Will Redeem the World)".
 Stardom Road was to be one of three albums for the Sanctuary label, the UK's largest independent record label up until 2007 when it got itself into financial difficulty and was sold off in June 2007 to Universal Music Group.
 In July 2007, Almond celebrated his 50th birthday on stage at the Shepherd's Bush Empire in London and in September performed at a tribute show to Marc Bolan, his teenage hero.
 At the concert he dueted with Bolan's wife, Gloria Jones, on an impromptu version of "Tainted Love".
 In October 2007, the fashion house Yves Saint Laurent picked Almond's "Strangers in the Night" to represent their show at London's Fashion Rocks.
 Almond performed for the event at the Royal Albert Hall.

 In 2008 and 2009, Almond toured with Jools Holland throughout the UK as well as guesting at shows by Current 93, Baby Dee and a tribute show to the late folk singer Sandy Denny at the Festival Hall.
-In October 2009, Almond released his second album of Russian Romances and Gypsy songs in an album titled Orpheus in Exile.
-The album was a tribute to Russian singer Vadim Kozin, who was exiled to the gulags of the Arctic Circle.
+In October 2009, Almond released his second album of Russian romances and gypsy songs entitled Orpheus in Exile.
+The album was a tribute to gay Russian singer Vadim Kozin, who was exiled to the gulags of the Arctic Circle.
 The album was produced by Alexei Fedorov and features an orchestra arranged by Anatole Sobolev.